roman-dvorak/AMASC01/README.md

   optical dome (DOME/BODY/ENVI sensors) to maintain safe operating temperatures and helps prevent fogging and condensation during long-term outdoor operation.

+- `src/allsky_modules/` (submodule)
+  AllSky modules and plugins specifically developed for AMASC01.
+These extend the [AllSky](https://github.com/AllskyTeam/allsky) software with AMASC01-specific functionality such as thermal status overlays on captured images.

+  The submodule tracks the `AMASC01` branch from [roman-dvorak/allsky-modules](https://github.com/roman-dvorak/allsky-modules/tree/AMASC01).

 Additional firmware and support tools may be added under `src/` in the future as the platform evolves.

 ## Camera supervisor